 Why Do Crypto Exchanges Wash Trades?

 Additionally, CoinMarketCap.com ranks crypto exchanges on their trading volumes, and the higher the exchanges are ranked, the more exposure they receive.
-This allows these exchanges to gain more trust from traders and also charge more fees for listing new cryptocurrencies on their platform.
+This allows these exchanges to gain more trust from traders and charge more fees for listing new cryptocurrencies on their platform.

 Accordingly, for these new exchanges to grow and increase revenue, they wash trades by conducting high-frequency trades or misreporting their daily trading volumes.